shredbx/shredbx/src/apps/web/README.md

 ## How It Works

 - Built with **Next.js** as the frontend framework
-- Integrates ShredBX packages (ReactBook, PatternBook, MCP tools)
+- Integrates ReactBook packages (ReactBook, PatternBook, MCP tools)
 - Provides a UI to navigate, run, and combine experiments

 ## Examples / Use-cases